-Online / Full-time / Part-time •

-Starts: TBA • Fees, entire program:

-TBA • Online - offered through

-Mackenzie campus
+Full-time and Part-time • Start date varies • Fees: Contact campus for details • Duration varies • Online through CNC Mackenzie

 Medical office assistants are in demand by physicians and other allied health care providers.
 The complex and detailed nature of working in the demanding position of a medical office assistant requires excellent communication and office skills to co-ordinate quality patient care.